Partitioned and Partition-Replica Topologies

 Async replication: In this mode, background queues are used to replicate the data without blocking the client operations.
 Every write operation is queued, and dedicated background threads pick the data from this queue in chunks and replicate it to the replica instance.
-This replication strategy really suites the application that tends to do frequent writes but don't want to wait for the replications to be completed before their next cache operation.
-But there is chance of data loss if a node leaves abruptly.
+This replication strategy suits the application that tends to do frequent writes but doesn't want to wait for the replications to be completed before their next cache operation.
+However, there is a chance of data loss if a node leaves abruptly.
 In this case, queued operations that were not replicated will be lost.

 Sync replication: With the synchronous replication mode, every write operation from the client is replicated to the replica before returning control to the client application.
 This replication mode ensures that both the active and replica cache instances have the same copy of the user data.
 If the replication fails on the replica instance, that item is removed from the active and replica cache instances.